Vegan Hot Chocolate

 Notes

-Storage: Store any leftovers in an airtight container.
-They will last about 3-4 days in the fridge.
-Reheat in the microwave or on a stovetop when ready to serve.
+• Storage: Store leftover vegan hot chocolate in an airtight container.
+It will last about 3–4 days in the fridge.
+Reheat in the microwave or on the stove until warmed through.

 Nutrition